calvin-kekeli/My-Portfolio/README.md

 ## 📜 License

-MIT License - Feel free to use this as a template!

 **Translation:** Copy it, modify it, make it yours, just don't claim you built the original.
 Give credit where credit is due! 🙏

 ## 🤝 Contributing